 Figure 2.
 Summary of the pre-transfusion testing process.

-The authors acknowledge Kate Chipperfield, MD FRCPC, and Darlene Mueller, MA, ART, for their review of this chapter.
+The author acknowledges Darlene Mueller, MA, ART, and Matthew Yan, MD, FRCPC, for their review of this chapter.

 Duncan J. Pre-transfusion testing.
 In: Clarke G, Chargé S, editors.
 Clinical Guide to Transfusion [Internet].
 Ottawa: Canadian Blood Services, 2019 [cited 2020 07 10].
 Chapter 8.
 Available from: https://professionaleducation.blood.ca

 We’re here to answer your questions about the Clinical Guide to Transfusion.
 We’d also appreciate your ideas on how to improve the Guide.
 Please contact us through the Feedback form.

 - CSTM Standards Committee.
 Cstm Standards for Hospital Transfusion Services.
 Published in Ottawa, Canada by Canadian Society for Transfusion Medicine, 2017.

 - CSA Group.
 CAN/CSA-Z902-15 Blood and Blood Components.
 Published in Canada by CSA, 2015. http://shop.csa.ca/en/canada/blood-and-blood-components/cancsa-z902-15/invt/27020812015.